Note that you can click on any of the images to make them larger.

 For this install, you’ll need the items listed on the Purchasing Parts page.

 For a video on how to do this, click below: Setting Up Your Command Station

-By default, the motor controller shares its power supply via the pins, with the power supply of the Arduino.
+By default, the Arduino Motor Shield R3 shares its power supply via the pins, with the power supply of the Arduino.
 This can supply too much voltage to the Arduino.

 If you do not cut this trace or bend out the Vin, you could damage or destroy the Arduino if you apply more than 12V to the motor shield.

 In the same way, if you don’t bypass Vin and use the 2 power supplies as recommended, they would be connected to each other which could also cause damage.

 Note: This is not required if you are using the EX-MotorShield8874.

 We recommend you use two separate power supplies (or one power supply that can deliver two different voltages).
 One for the Arduino Mega, and the other for the Motor Controller to power your tracks.

 So BEFORE YOU BEGIN It is very important that isolate the power between the two devices.

 You will need to turn the motor controller board upside down and do ONE of the following: